eduardo-escoto/resume-and-coverletter/README.md

-My resume built in LaTeX, based on the resume format created by Sourabh Bajaj.
+My resume built in LaTeX!